 These are specially meant for those who are alcoholics or those who are suspicious of their drinking habits.
 The closed meetings are always the best choice for newcomers especially those not sure whether they are addicts.
 Now that you understand the different types of AA meetings lets look at some of the activities that take place in the various gatherings.

-What to Expect in an Alcoholics Anonymous Meeting in your region.
+What to Expect in an Alcoholics Anonymous Meeting in your area.

 Let's admit it.
 No one walks into an AA meeting feeling happy, jubilant and victorious.
 The feeling of loss and defeat to one's drinking doesn't really warm the soul.
 But, accepting to take the first step to attending an AA meeting is the gateway to getting that victory.
 The first session is always not easy for a newcomer but not to fuss.
 This post will prepare you on some of the things that take place or what you ought to expect in your first AA meeting.